theupdateframework/taps/tap5.md

 Each top-level role can use the new "URLs" attribute to specify a list of URLs from which it can be updated, in place of the mirrors specified in the [map file](tap4.md).
-If this list is empty, then it means that the root metadata file shall not be updated at all.
+If this list is empty, then it means that the metadata file for the top-level role shall not be updated at all.
-Otherwise, the root metadata file would be downloaded from each URL, using the order specified in this list, until it is found.
+Otherwise, the metadata file for this role would be downloaded from each URL, using the order specified in this list, until it is found.

 ```Javascript
 {